-Escaping from their mental baggage and from America, Ziggy and Iggy would live together in East Berlin as David and Jim in 1977, where they reveled in anonymity and in musical productivity).
+Escaping from their mental baggage and from America, Ziggy and Iggy would live together in Berlin as David and Jim in 1977, where they reveled in anonymity and in musical productivity).

 Lou Reed was also in London recording his upcoming album Transformer produced by David Bowie and Mick Ronson, which would become a classic decades later.
 His follow-up album would be Berlin, his latent masterpiece (released exactly one year later in July 1973) which was highly disregarded at the time – and was considered to be commercial suicide.

 “Any society that allows people like Lou and me to become rampant is pretty well lost.
 We’re both pretty mixed-up, paranoid people, absolute walking messes.
 If we’re the spearhead of anything, we’re not necessarily the spearhead of anything good.”

 – Bowie, Dorchester Hotel London – July 16, 1972